Sports-Specific Rules

 Organization of Competition

 • B Division: Intermediate level of competition.
-Typically players that have some experience in the sport.
+Typically players have some experience in the sport.

-• C Division: Lower level of competition: Typically players that have little to no experience and are looking to have fun.
+• C Division: Lower level of competition.
+Typically players have little to no experience and are looking to have fun.

 • Just for Fun Division: A non-competitive league for players looking to have fun and learn the sport.
 Typically players have little or no experience.